I'm Buying Merck At 52-Week Lows

 Patent cliffs play a large roll in this mindset and it appears to me that MRK is sitting in a relatively strong position with regard to patent protection.
 Zetia/Vytorin goes off patent in the U.S. in 2017 and 2018 and 2019 in the EU, respectively.
 However, other than this, MRK has years of protection left of many of its top producers.
 Namely, top selling diabetes treatments, Januvia/Janumet, which goes off patent in the U.S. in 2022, multi-billion-dollar franchise Gardasil/Gardasil 9, which are both protected in the U.S. until 2028, and the much ballyhooed Keytruda, which also has protection in the U.S. until 2028.

-In 2016, MRK had eight drugs that produced at least $1b in sales (and a ninth that nearly hit that mark with $915m) as well as its Animal Health segment that produced sales of nearly $3.5b.
-In the company’s most recent quarter the company saw y/y sales fall on four of these $1b producers, including the company’s largest drug in terms of sales, Januvia/Janumet.
+In 2016, MRK had eight drugs that produced at least $1B in sales (and a ninth that nearly hit that mark with $915M) as well as its Animal Health segment that produced sales of nearly $3.5B.
+In the company’s most recent quarter, the company saw y/y sales fall on four of these $1B producers, including the company’s largest drug in terms of sales, Januvia/Janumet.
 I suspect that it won’t be long before the aforementioned powerhouse, Keytruda, takes over this top selling throne for MRK, though for the time being, it’s never a good thing to see falling sales from these older drugs that are likely producing nice margins for the company at this point in time.

 Falling sales from certain drugs aside, I feel comfortable owning MRK because of its highly diversified portfolio of assets/upcoming pipeline.
 What’s more, MRK maintains a relatively strong balance sheet, giving company flexibility in terms of future R&D and M&A. M&A seems to be the name of the game these days in the big pharma/biopharma space.
-Merck isn’t considered to be a “one trick pony” that absolutely needs to protect its future revenue stream with purchased assets and/or pipelines, however, I like the fact that MRK could capitalize on attractive opportunity in the market should they have the desire to do so.
+Merck isn’t considered to be a “one trick pony” that absolutely needs to protect its future revenue stream with purchased assets and/or pipelines; however, I like the fact that MRK could capitalize on attractive opportunity in the market should they have the desire to do so.

 |2012